Case Study: Analyzing Survey Data

 Most data analysis uses raw data, which in the case of a survey means you have a data file that contains one row of data for each person that completed the survey.

 - Download the raw data file located here.
 This file is in the SPSS file format, which is the most widely used of the good file formats for survey data.

 - Add the dataset to Displayr.
 From the Ribbon, Insert > New Data Set (Data) and choose My Computer and select the data file that you just downloaded.
 You will see the dataset appear in the Data Tree, on the bottom-left of your screen.

 Our goal here is to create a page that looks like the one below.

 Create the age table

 - First, create a new page.
 From the Ribbon, Insert > New Page > Blank.

-- Tables are created by dragging onto the page, as illustrated in the animation below.
-Please drag Age from the Data Tree and place it on the bottom-right of the page (where the table is on the image above).
+- Tables are created by dragging from onto the page, as illustrated in the animation below.
+Drag Age from the Data Tree and place it on the bottom-right of the page (where the table is on the image above).

 - Change the style of the table using Appearance > Table Styles (in the Ribbon).